Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 For a probability distribution $P \in \calP(\calX)$, we define the moment matrix

 Because of

 we then obtain

 where $\calK$ is the (convex) set of all possible values of $\Sigma_P$.
-This reduces the infinite-dimensional convex optimization problem in \eqref{eq:measure_opt} to a finite-dimensional convex optimization problem, and at least for certain feature maps, the set $\calK$ has a sufficiently nice structure for optimization.
+This reduces the infinite-dimensional convex optimization problem in \Eqref{eq:measure_opt} to a finite-dimensional convex optimization problem, and at least for certain feature maps, the set $\calK$ has a sufficiently nice structure for optimization.

-To extend this approach to the log-partition problem, \cite{bach_sum--squares_2022} uses the following variational formulation by \cite{donsker_asymptotic_1983} for general base distributions $Q$, where $\DKL{P}{Q} = \int \log\left(\frac{\diff P}{\diff Q}\right) \diff P$ is the KL divergence:
+To extend this approach to the log-partition problem, \cite{bach_sum--squares_2025} uses the following variational formulation by \cite{donsker_asymptotic_1983} for general base distributions $Q$, where $\DKL{P}{Q} = \int \log\left(\frac{\diff P}{\diff Q}\right) \diff P$ is the KL divergence:

 Again, after approximating $f$ by $g$, we can replace the integral by $\tr[H\Sigma_P]$.
 However, to obtain a finite-dimensional optimization problem, we also need to replace the KL divergence with something that only depends on $\Sigma_P$ instead of $P$.
-Since this is not possible exactly, \cite{bach_sum--squares_2022} proposes multiple lower bounds, of which the tightest one (and most difficult to compute) is
+Since this is not possible exactly, \cite{bach_sum--squares_2025} proposes multiple lower bounds, of which the tightest one (and most difficult to compute) is

 This yields the following upper bound on the log-partition function:

 Our investigation begins here: After inserting the definition of $\Doptsingle$, a simple calculation shows that due to the minus sign, the infimum over $\tilde P$ merges with the supremum over $P$, and the infimum over $\tilde Q$ turns into a supremum: